Linuxfabrik/monitoring-plugins/check-plugins/mysql-query/README.md

                    [--defaults-group DEFAULTS_GROUP] [--timeout TIMEOUT]
                    [-w WARN] [--warning-query WARNING_QUERY]

-Connects to a MySQL/MariaDB database and runs configurable SQL queries for warning and critical conditions.
-The query result - either a row count or a specific value - is checked against Nagios range expressions.
-Useful for custom application-level monitoring.
+Runs up to two admin-supplied SQL SELECT statements against MySQL/MariaDB and checks each result against a Nagios range expression.
+One statement is paired with `--warning` and triggers WARN; the second with `--critical` and triggers CRIT.
+A query returning one row with one column is checked as a single value (useful for `SELECT COUNT(*) ...`, `SELECT MAX(timestamp) ...`, etc.); any other shape is checked by its row count.
+Useful for custom application-level
+monitoring: queue depth, stale rows, replication lag tables, total user count, daily order count, failed-job count, inventory below threshold, expiring licences, anything an application stores in a table.

 options:
   -h, --help            show this help message and exit